orangeduck/LuaAutoC/README.md

 The `get_instance_ptr` function is left for the user to implement and there are lots of options.
 The idea is that somehow the lua instance should tell you how to get a pointer to the actual struct instance in C which it represents.
 One option is to store C pointers in the lua instance using a new data type.
 An alternative I like is to just store a string in the lua instance which uniquely identifies it.
 Once you have this, in C it is possible to just look this string up in a dictionary or similar to find the actual pointer.

-For fun why not try also making the allocation and deletion functions call some C functions which allocate and decallocate the structure you are emulating, storing some data to let you identify the instance later.
+For fun why not try also making the lua metatable allocation and decallocation functions call some C functions which allocate and decallocate the structure you are emulating, storing some data to let you identify the instance later.
 It is also easy to extend the above technique so that, as well as members, the class is able to look up and execute methods!

 The true power of lua_autoc comes if you look a level deeper.
 If you use `lua_autostruct_push_member_typeid` or `lua_autostruct_pop_member_typeid` you can even extend the above code to work for arbritary structs/classes which developers can add to.